 - Using a wide aperture can create a bokeh effect where the background is blurred and there is more focus on the subject

 - Narrow apertures such as over F/11-F/22 would create a starburst on lights (such as street lights, halogen lights) when taking pictures at night

 Lens often have a switch at the side which allows you to set whether the camera will focus automatically, or if you have to manually focus yourself.

-Manual focussing can be good for night photography, landscape photography, architecture and also for focus stacking.
+Manual focusing can be good for night photography, landscape photography, architecture and also for focus stacking.

 Automatic focus is great for when you are just walking around or won’t have time to adjust your focus.
-Automatic focus is also good incase you have a sudden photography opportunity which you might miss if you had the lens in manual focus, as well as event and sport photography.
+Automatic focus is also good in case you have a sudden photography opportunity which you might miss if you had the lens in manual focus, as well as event and sports photography.

 Image Stabiliser (IS), Vibration Reduction (VR)

 Image Stabiliser or vibration reduction is something that is built into more expensive lenses.
 This feature allows you to shoot at lower shutter speeds and for your camera to try and cater for any movement such as handshake or other vibrations.